Selestinas/git_branches/README.md

-## There is some himework about git branches
+## There is some homework about git branches